bibekaryal86/trackcase-spa/README.md

 * when go to a client, show the cases, forms, collections etc, all in one, like campaign report
   * possibly utilize tabs?

+FORMS TO-DO:
+* add forms table to clients page and court cases page
+* from the FormForm do not allow adding to closed court cases
+* FormForm date elements
+* validate forms in forms util